Student Interviews

 Comparison; when I compare myself with other photographers I end up creating work that doesn't reflect my personal style, so I try to focus on creating new work that reflects me and my creative vision.

-Casey Wei
+Cass Wei

 Q. Can you tell us about your background as an artist and how you got started in your artistic journey?